data-max-hq/ray-distributed-compute/Multi-Gpu.md

-# Ray Project Setup
+# Ray Project Setup - Multi-GPU Training

 This project uses Ray to manage VM instances for distributed computing.
-We will use 1 head node to orchestrate a job on a larger VM instance with a powerful CPU and 1 GPU.
+In this setup, we'll use a head node to execute a job on larger VM instances with powerful CPUs and multiple GPUs.

 ## Getting Started

 1. **Clone the repository:**